 - If I have urgent matters which could not been foreseen before the commencement date, could I apply for amendment of my internship period?

-For any amendment or adjustment on the internship period, you should provide ALL of the following supporting documents with valid reason(s) to the Office of Off-Campus Learning for further endorsement:
+For any amendment or adjustment on the internship period, please consult the Office of Off-Campus Learning in advance.
+Normally, students should provide ALL of the following supporting documents with valid reason(s) to the Office of Off-Campus Learning via email for further endorsement:

 1) An official approval of the internship period amendment by the Agency Supervisor/ Partner Organisation

-3) A proof of students’ fulfilment of the minimum requirement: (i) 240 working hours; and (ii) work duration for at least 6-week continuously (summer internship), i.e. the endorsed Monthly Attendance Log Records; and the agreed work plan for extended internship period (if applicable)
+3) A proof of students’ fulfilment of the minimum requiremen of working hours, i.e. the endorsed Monthly Attendance Log Records and the agreed work plan for extended internship period (if applicable)

-Upon ALL the above-mentioned documents are obtained, the Faculty will review the application and announce the result via email within 10 working days.
+Upon ALL the above-mentioned documents are obtained, the Faculty will review the application and announce the result via email within 7 calendar days.
 Without the Faculty's official approval, Student Interns are required to work through to the last day of the internship.

 Any self-termination or absence without valid reason(s) might regarded as "Incomplete" of the internship.

 - How can I pass the internship?